PawandeepkaurDhaliwal/dhaliwalsolutions/content/finance.md

 ---
 title: Finance
 subtitle: >-
-  What I need to get Started The first and foremost this is that each and every person who wants to start any kind ofbusiness he/she must have the enough money.
+  The first and foremost this is that each and every person who wants to start any kind ofbusiness he/she must have the enough money.
 I also need those stakeholders who havealready worked in another IT company and have a good experience.
 img_path: /images/corporate-finance.jpg
 menu:
   main: